 A community favourite includes The Stone Space – an independent non-for-profit gallery in Leytonstone.
 It occupies part of the ground floor of Leytonstone Library and welcomes artists of all styles.

-Ilford houses a large ethnic minority population, so we celebrate a diverse range of occasions in the area – such as Diwali, Christmas, Passover, Eid (pictured below).
+Ilford by a true East Londoner houses a large ethnic minority population, so we celebrate a diverse range of occasions in the area – such as Diwali, Christmas, Passover, Eid (pictured below).
 You will spot numerous religious buildings here, including gurdwaras, churches, synagogues and mosques.

 Valentine’s Mansion and Gardens (Valentine’s Gardens pictures below) is a historic and picturesque venue in Ilford.
 Though it had previous occupants, Sir Charles Raymond gave the house its Georgian appearance in the 1760s.
 The council acquired the house in 1912 and it has since housed refugees, a hospital, a public health centre and housing department.